Year of entry 2023

 Learning and teaching

-We use a range of teaching and learning methods including presentations, seminars, tutorials, online learning and lectures, depending on your choice of optional modules.
+We use a range of teaching and learning methods including student-led workshops and discussions, online resources, and group tasks.
 Independent study is also crucial to this degree, as an opportunity to develop your skills and form your own ideas.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.